 Aberdare National Park

-More than 250 species of birds are also evident in the park.
-Visitors enjoy walking through picnics, and viewing rivers, animals and birds.
-Accommodation is available at a favorable cost.
+Wild animals such as elephants, bushbucks, olive baboons, mountain reedbucks, Waterbucks, Cape buffalos and leopards among others characterize the park.
+More than 250 species of birds are evident in the park as well.
+Apart from enjoying walking through picnics, visitors also love seeing rivers, animals and birds.
 The establishment of Nyeri and Mweiga airstrips within the park makes transport convenient for travelers into and out of the park.

 - African Elephant, black rhino, leopard, spotted hyena, olive baboon, black and white colobus monkey, sykes monkey, cape buffalo, warthog, common zebra (North Aberdare), bushbuck, reedbuck.
 Rare sightings include those of Giant Forest hog, bongo, golden cat, serval cat, African wild cat, African civet cat, blue duiker.

 - Over 250 species of birds in the park, including the Jackson’s Francolin, Sparrow hawks, goshawks, eagles, sunbirds and plovers.

 - Game Viewing

 When to Visit